reduxjs/redux/docs/faq/ImmutableData.md

 <a id="how-redux-uses-shallow-checking"></a>
 ### How does Redux use shallow equality checking?
-Redux uses shallow equality checking in its `combineReducers` function, in order to determine whether to return a new mutated root state object, or, if no mutations have been made, the current root state object.
+Redux uses shallow equality checking in its `combineReducers` function to return either a new mutated copy of the root state object, or, if no mutations have been made, the current root state object.

-*If the current root state object is returned by `combineReducers`, the store will not be updated.*

 <a id=“how-combine-reducers-uses-shallow-checking”></a>